deusExMac/WebScraper/README.md

 - ``ruleReturnedMatchPos``: Integer.
 If ``ruleReturnsMore``is True, this specifies which result to return as valid match.
 - ``rulePostCSSSelector``: css selector.
 TODO: Fill this....
 - ``ruleReturnedValueNames``: List of strings.
 Specifies +++
 - ``ruleMatchPreconditions``: List of [rule preconditions] .
-These preconditions will be applied to every match returned by selector ruleCSSSelector and after ruleCSSSelector is applied.
-These preconditions may even replace the used ruleCSSSelector for each match and hence replace the match returned by  ruleCSSSelector.
+These preconditions will be applied after application of ruleCSSSelector and on each match returned by ruleCSSSelector.
+These preconditions allow users to apply more complicatied conditions on matches. ruleMatchPreconditions may even replace a match returned with another.
+Currently only disjunctive match preconditions are supported.
 - ``ruleMatchPreconditionType``: ANY | AND.
 How the match preconditions specified in ruleMatchPreconditions should be combined (currently ANY, AND values supported.)

 IMPORTANT: Some properties are not fully supported and/or may result in errors and exceptions.